aniruddhabora/Extreme-Events-using-Scientific-Machine-Learning/docs/source/modules/LSTM_based_offline_correction.rst

 Model Architecture
 ------------------

+In the current implementation, training is done on a layer-by-layer basis.
+A schematic of the configuration for training on a particular layer is shown below.
+The model receives as input the predictive variables :math:`\mathbf{X}=\mathbf{X}(\phi,\theta,t;k)`.
+The input receives snapshots of the entire horizontal discretization of the layer.
+Afterwards, a custom "split" layer separates the inputs into non-overlapping subregions.
+These subregions are periodically padded via a custom padding process, tasked with respecting the spherical periodicity of the domain.
+Then, each subregion is independently passed through a series of convolutional layers.
+The purpose of this process is to extract local features in each subregion, given the anisotropic nature of the flow.
 This approach employs Long short-term memory (LSTM) neural networks.
 Of great interest is the ability of this model to generalize beyond the data seen during training.
 At first this is investigated in out-of-sample data from the training flow and later further tested on different on unseen data.
 The architecture of the LSTM-based neural-network is shown in the figure below.
 It consists of an input fully connected layer that compresses prognostic variables of a single level to a 600-valued vector.
 This layer has a :math:`\tanh` activation function.
 The compressed vector